 What needs to be observed from the results of this assessment is that the dominant sample needs to respond to complaints/submissions of public services through social media.
-It is still being determined whether social media has been officially established as a service line in the service procedures of that agency.
+It is still being determined whether social media has been officially established as a service line in the existing service procedures at the agency.
 This fact is interesting because many people use social media actively.
 It is miserable if government agencies already have official social media accounts but are not used interactively.
 So that social media could be utilized more effectively.